DataDog/documentation/content/en/account_management/billing/usage_attribution.md

 ### Hourly usage attribution

-Hourly data can be pulled via API.
+Hourly data can be pulled using the API.
 For more information, see the [API endpoint documentation][2].

 ### Interpreting the data